darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 The results clearly demonstrate the superior performance of larger, more complex models pre-trained on extensive datasets.

 -   **Best Performing Model**: The **`SwinV2-Large-89`** model achieved the highest Top-1 Accuracy of **89.18%**.
-Its leading performance is also reflected in its F1, Precision, and Recall scores, and it attained the lowest validation loss.
+Its leading performance is also reflected in its F1, Precision, and Recall scores and it attained the lowest validation loss.
 This is attributable to its larger architecture (`Large` vs. `Tiny` or `Base`) and its pre-training on the comprehensive ImageNet-22K dataset, which provides a highly robust feature foundation for transfer learning.

 -   **Close Contenders**: The generic `Swin-Transformer-88` model was a surprisingly strong performer, achieving 88.85% accuracy, nearly matching the `SwinV2-Large` model.
 This highlights the power of the Swin Transformer architecture itself.
 The `ConvNeXt-V2-Tiny-86` model also performed admirably, securing the third-highest accuracy at 86.72%, demonstrating the strength of modern convolutional architectures.